Mishalzeera/bluebird-blackjack/README.md

   quiet, and it also was out of character.

 ### Bugs

+- No Safari support, whether on mobile or desktop.
+The music won't play and the animation has problems too.

 - Often, a Blackjack result is given despite the sum not adding up to 21.
 This is despite an if-else structure that should only return a Blackjack result in